mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 - They've seen problems running Linux on certain hardware.
 - Their OS supports tools and enterprise software that they are uncertain are supported by (K)ubuntu.

-Yet (K)ubuntu Linux **can** be used as a primary development platform by addressing these these downsides.
+Yet for those who can overcome these issues, (K)ubuntu Linux can a great developer platform.
+Let's address these issues one-by-one.

 ### Reduce the work

-The [Kubuntu 15.04 Preferred Software and Hardware](https://docs.google.com/spreadsheets/d/1kLIYKYRsan_nvqGSZF-xJNxMkivH7uNdd6F-xY0hAUM/pubhtml) details lots of information that can be used to get (K)ubuntu Linux running sooner, faster, and better for web developers.
+The [Kubuntu 15.04 Preferred Software and Hardware](https://docs.google.com/spreadsheets/d/1kLIYKYRsan_nvqGSZF-xJNxMkivH7uNdd6F-xY0hAUM/pubhtml) details lots of information.
+While this resource won't configure a (K)ubuntu system for us, it certainly can get it running sooner, faster,and better.

 ### Get compatible hardware

-#### Buy a pre-configured system

 The best (K)ubuntu systems, just like the best Mac or Windows systems, are those built specifically to run the OS.
 The easiest approach is to get a system